Skip to main content

 The aim of our review is to consider the practices in place when DNACPR decisions are applied to adult patients (over the age of 18), and whether patient views and considerations are respected.

-Our research and stakeholder engagement has helped inform the scope of our work, of how to answer the question:
+Our research and stakeholder engagement helped inform the scope of our work, of how to answer the question:

 • Are DNACPR decisions being respectfully communicated to patients and those close to them, and are they clearly recorded and communicated between healthcare professionals?

-Our key lines of enquiry will include:
+Our key lines of enquiry included:

 • Is DNACPR documentation in medical records (and not just the DNACPR forms) robust?